How I Converted a Travel Trailer to Off-Grid Tiny Home for $3000!

 So the end product is more patchwork looking than I’d like, but it’s done now; perhaps later I’ll refinish the walls, but for now it’s good enough for me: it’s just a trailer after all…er, I mean “modern tiny home,” cough*keyword-drop*cough.
 I used 1″ drywall screws to mount the wall paneling to the 2×2″ studs, if I had it to do over, perhaps I’d use staples instead, as they would leave less of a profile after painting, but hindsight is 20/20.
 I also wanted to leave myself the option of easily removing individual panels in the future, just in case I fucked up the wiring or something inside the walls.
 My mom generously offered to paint the interior using some left over paint from their house.
 She knows I hate painting – thanks Mom, you’re the best!

-Then framed in the bed stand, wheel well covers, and tested electrical circuits for any shorts.
+I built fitted, insulated wheel well covers strong enough to stand/sit on.
+And finally, tested electrical circuits for any shorts.
 No shorts meant not a single stray screw!
 Just one stray wire that I easily rerouted to isolate all three DC circuits from one another.

 I found a 10′ chunk of countertop, in basically new condition, for $20 and a double kitchen sink/faucet, also $20, on good ol kijiji!
 After putting off cutting sink and stove holes in it till the last minute – cutting holes in countertop always involves pucker factor – I got it done with minimal fuck ups, just a few scratches from the saw on the enamel.
 I had to build the kitchen counter fairly low due to the backsplash being right tight with the bottom of window.
 I boarded straight over the entire face of kitchen cabinet for now because I’m not sure where I’ll put in a fridge and/or cupboards yet.
 I can cut them in later as needed.